What Do Your Cholesterol Levels Say About Your Health?

 Others lower blood pressure, improve bowel movements, and build a stronger digestive system.
 This reduces lipid absorption in the intestines and aids in weight management while tackling high cholesterol.

-Performing acupoint self-massage regularly on the following a
+Performing acupoint self-massage regularly on the following areas may help:

 Upgrade Your Dietary And Lifestyle Habits